funloader/DITISS/CCEE/01_Network_Defense_and_Countermeasures.md

 ---

-Perfect!
-I will continue the **CCEE-level enhancement** and numbering from the previous set (we ended at 20).
-I will revise these firewall MCQs to make them **scenario-based, single correct answer, and PG-DITISS exam appropriate**, with plausible distractors and explanations.

----

 ### 21. What is the **primary purpose of a firewall** in a network security setup?

 * [ ] To store website data